-The reasons for nominating the candidates for Directors and Audit & Supervisory Board Members at the 48th Annual General Meeting of Shareholders (held on June 25, 2019) are stated in the Notice of Convocation of the General Meeting of Shareholders.
+The reasons for nominating the candidates for Directors and Audit & Supervisory Board Members at the most recent Annual General Meeting of Shareholders are stated in the Notice of Convocation of the General Meeting of Shareholders.
 For details, please refer to the link below.